halcyonseeker/dotfiles/README.md

 My configuration heavily depends on melpa packages like AucTeX and Evil Mode, so `M-x package-refresh-contents` and `M-x package-install-selected-packages` are required.
-I'm slowly rewriting everything to just work<sup>TM<sup> with the `use-package` macro.
+I'm slowly rewriting everything to just work™ with the `use-package` macro.
 I should also take advantage of emacs' ability to compile elisp to reduce the startup time.

 ### neo(vim)
 I prefer neovim to vim, but I think this configuration should work